-Traces the historical development of the relationship between law enforcement and society; examines the functions and jurisdictions of various agencies.
+This course traces the historical development of the relationship between law enforcement and society through the exploration of patterns of crime, the impact crime has on society, and the relationship between criminal justice organizations and the community.
+Students will develop a working knowledge of the functions of the courts, police and corrections.
 Prerequisite: Place into ENGL 121.
-[T, C] IAI: CRJ 901 ■
+[T, C] IAI: CRJ 901